1.5 The first Civilisations - T -

 Sumer and Egypt: the first civilisations

 Uruk was not the only city in Mesopotamia.
-In years, many cities arose.
-They waged war against each other, but they mostly worked together.
-These cities adopted the same culture.
-They had the same language, writing, laws, art and religion.
-Because of this we speak of a civilisation.
-In the Sumerian civilisation every city had its own leader.
-The leader of the strongest city could name himself king of Sumer.
+Over time, many cities grew.
+They fought wars, but they also worked together.
+These cities shared the same culture.
+They had the same language, writing, laws, art, and religion.
+Because of this, we call it a civilisation.
+In the Sumerian civilisation, every city had its own leader.
+The leader of the strongest city could call himself the king of Sumer.

-In Egypt another civilisation arose around the Nile River.
-The Egyptians also relied on the flooding of the river and some lived in cities.
+In Egypt, another civilisation grew around the Nile River.
+The Egyptians also relied on the river's flooding and some lived in cities.
 Their king was called a Pharaoh, and he was worshipped as a god.

-The Sumerians and the Egyptians influenced the other countries around them.
-Through war and trade their culture was spread throughout the Middle East.
+The Sumerians and Egyptians influenced other countries around them.
+Through war and trade, their culture spread throughout the Middle East.

 Source 1.3.2